It’s the simple, powerful, time-tested tool that could save you from the apocalypse.

 At the current stage of this crisis, elimination isn’t an option.
 There’s no COVID-19 cure or vaccine available, not yet.

 But not every organization can operate remotely.
-Those that can’t are moving to #3 and using engineering controls: tape on the floor to keep people at least 6 feet apart, partitions in reception and point-of-sale areas, contactless payments, and so forth.
+Those that can’t are moving to #3 and using engineering controls to protect workers: tape on the floor to keep people at least 6 feet apart, partitions in reception and point-of-sale areas, contactless payments, and so forth.

-Finally, where the other controls aren’t enough, there’s PPE: masks, gloves, face shields, hazmat suits, and the like.
+Finally, where the other controls aren’t enough, there’s personal protective equipment (PPE), PPE includes masks, gloves, face shields, hazmat suits, and the like.

 As the hierarchy of controls method illustrates, PPE is really the least desirable and least effective way to handle COVID-19.
 It’s necessary—and it can certainly save lives—but it shouldn’t be the only strategy if and when there are other options.
 Elimination, substitution, and engineering and administrative controls are all better strategies.
 And the best risk management strategies have all 5 levels of control in place.